benrbray/smartcloud-prices/README.md

 Features

 * When the SmartCloud API returns a `500 Internal Server Error`, the http client uses an exponential backoff retry policy to attempt to return a result.
-* When the SmartCloud API returns a `529 Too Many Requests`

 Things that could be improved with more time:

+* This is my first time writing `Scala` (as well as `cats`, `cats-effect`, `http4s`).
+With more time/experience, I'd become more familiar with Scala idioms and best practices.
+* I don't handle the SmartCloud API's `529 Too Many Requests` when the rate limit is reached.
+I had difficulty figuring out how to elegantly handle different response status codes, mostly due to my lack of experience with Scala and `http4s`.
+With more time, I would want to use some kind of `MonadError` (perhaps with a custom error type) to exit early from the main logic and invoke an error handler.
+Here's [an example of some Haskell code I wrote](https://github.com/benrbray/borscht-hs/blob/master/src/Borscht/Commands/SearchCmd.hs#L227) using a similar pattern.
 * Test coverage is not 100%.
 For instance, I don't have any tests checking that `SmartServer` uses the configuration files correctly.
 I also don't have tests for the `RetryPolicy`.
 * Since the Docker container which serves the SmartCloud API is rate-limited and prone to server failures, all of the tests currently use a `MockClientService` to test the behavior of the routes I implemented.
 Also, the tests only test the `SmartApp` implementation, and I don't include any tests for `SmartServer`, which runs the actual server.
 In a production setting, it would also be important to directly test the interaction between these local/remote servers.
 This would probably involve mocking the SmartCloud API so that it never fails (or, so that it fails in a controlled way) and running automated tests in a docker container.
-* This is my first time writing `Scala` (as well as `cats`, `cats-effect`, `http4s`).
-With more time/experience, I'd become more familiar with Scala idioms and best practices.

 Other possible improvements: